 This has been our current “mudroom”.
 If you live in a seasonal climate, don’t place hardwoods by your front door.
 Our’s will need refinishing in this area because they have gotten wet many times.
 When we first moved in and built the space, we had planned to do a built in bench and then eventually hookes and more, but then we noticed how much the weather was effecting our hardwood floors and we knew that wasn’t going to work potentially.
 So we then went down the route of trying to think how we could rip the hardwoods out and create a space for a tiled floor.
 As we went through it all, the flow on the floor felt weird no matter what.
 We placed painters tape on the floor and each week tried something different and lived with it, but every single time it didn’t feel right and the one thing that did, our builder told us it truly was a ton of reno and he said by the time it was all said and done, we would be basically not far off of the cost of building a connecting space.
 When we ran the numbers he was right.
 So, that is how we landed here.
 Many people have asked why we didn’t do that, but that is what we came down to.
 We also talked to our real estate friends as well and they all agreed the addition of the attached garage with a mudroom was a HUGE value builder in our property.
 Thus, we decided it was worth the investment, so we hire a house addition contractor to help us.

 Our current front door is our favorite thing about our original build and it is such an awesome door!
 So we literally designed the header and everything for the mudroom to allow for this door.
 It was a big deal to us to keep it.
 We will refinish it because of the wear it has gotten on the front, but we are excited to keep it as the door that welcomes us home.
+However I’ve known that installing an auto door opener can modernize any residential space and these allow visitors to come and go without having to come into contact with a conventional door.
+So we are also considering this option.

 Now on to our prints so you can actually see what is happening here.
 HA.